appier/react-native-sample-app/README.md

 ## Preparation

-1. AIQUA app id
+1. Obtain the AIQUA app ID from the AIQUA dashboard.
+This will be used as `appId` in the following instructions.
-2. iOS appGroup
+2. A Firebase project.
-3. FCM sender id.
+3. Obtain the iOS app group ID.
+Check [here](https://docs.aiqua.appier.com/docs/rich-push-notifications#1-save-your-app-group-id) to learn more.
+This will be used as `appGroup` in the following instructions."

 ## To Run With Your Own FCM and AIQUA Account